VanCannon/RAG_local/README.md

 2. Create a project folder and clone the repository (Could skip creating the folder and do git clone... but it would keep the repository name.)
 `mkdir RAG_example`
 `cd RAG_example`
+'git config --global init.defaultBranch main'  # only if you want the initial branch of all future local repositories to be called "main" which lines up with Github and makes thing easier.
+Otherwise it defaults to "Master"
+`git init`
 `git pull https://github.com/VanCannon/RAG_local.git`

-3. Create a virtual python environment and download all the dependencies listed in the requirements file.
+4. Create a virtual python environment and download all the dependencies listed in the requirements file.
 `python3 -m venv .venv`
 `source .venv/bin/activate`
 `pip install -r requirements.txt`

-4. Get your Gemini API key [here](https://makersuite.google.com/app/apikey)
+5. Get your Gemini API key [here](https://makersuite.google.com/app/apikey)
 Edit the .env file and replace "api key" with the actual key (no quotes).

-5. Create a docs folder and then put the reference documents in it.
+6. Create a docs folder and then put the reference documents in it.
 They can be .pdf, .docx, or .txt
 `mkdir docs`

-6. Run the db_manager script
+7. Run the db_manager script
 `python3 db_manager.py`

-7. Run the query_rag script
+8. Run the query_rag script
 `python3 query_rag.py`

 ### Misc notes